insight

 Every company is only as good as the people it keeps.
 Yet, according to the CIPD, a staggering 35 percent of UK employees leave their jobs each year – significantly higher than the global average of 20 percent.
 This highlights that almost all UK businesses have room to improve how they retain employees.

-With this in mind, let’s look at why staff retention matters, what employee retention strategies are most effective and how HR insights can help you measure and improve your retention approach.
+With this in mind, let’s look at why staff retention matters, what employee retention strategies are most effective and how a HCM solution can help you measure and improve your retention approach.

 What is employee retention?